chuckh/road-to-polymer/conversion.md

 4. I prefer to suggest you just use {{ }} all the time.
 Most bindings are automatic, and are two-way only if they make sense.
 You never *need* to use [[ ]] unless you want to *restrict* an otherwise two-way binding to be only one-way, which is very rare.
 It's true that some people like to use [[ ]] as a hint to themselves about the nature of the data-flow, I think Rob is in this camp, which is entirely valid.
 Personally, I like to simplify and stick with {{ }}.

 5. Types in Polymer are only used when decoding property values from attributes.
 Attribute values are always Strings, so Polymer type-converts when converting from attribute to property.
 Polymer does not type-check direct property assignments.

+## Scott Miles explains
+Polymer wants you to use elements with templates, and elements with templates use Mediator pattern, which is to say the _host_ mediates all communication between elements in the subtree.

+We generally try to avoid parent/child communication outside of the shadow/shady root, so this becomes hard to talk about without a lot of deep background on application architecture.

+The five second answer is: parent/child, ***use events yes***

+Siblings, use a controller/mediator/parent to manage communication

+Document-wide: bad application design, use scoping otherwise, yes, iron-meta

 ## Auto Conversion program
 ### Select source code